Chapter 9.04

 Section 305 is amended by adding the following:

 305.6 Vegetation.
-Weeds, grass, vines or other growth that is capable of being ignited and endangering property, or is located within 10 feet (3.048 m) of a chimney outlet, shall be cut down and removed by the property owner.
+Weeds, grass, vines or other growth that is capable of being ignited and endangering property, or is located within 10 feet (3.048 m) of a chimney outlet, shall be cut down and removed by the property owner or responsible person.
 Vegetation modification requirements in wildland-urban interface areas shall be in accordance with Section 4901 et seq. of this code.

-305.7 Clearance of brush or vegetation growth from roadways.
-The fire code official is authorized to cause areas within 10 feet (3.048 m) on each side of portions of highways and private streets which are improved, designed or ordinarily used for vehicular traffic to be free of flammable vegetation and other combustible growth.
+305.7 Clearance of Brush or Vegetation Growth from Roadways.
+The fire code official is authorized to cause areas within ten (10) feet (3.048 m) on each side of portions of highways and private streets which are improved, designed or ordinarily used for vehicular traffic to be free of flammable vegetation and other combustible growth.

 Exception: Single specimens of trees, ornamental shrubbery or cultivated ground cover such as green grass, ivy, succulents or similar plants used as ground covers, provided that they do not form a means of readily transmitting fire.

-305.8.7 Emergency private property abatement.
+305.8.1.2 Emergency Private Property Abatement.
 When in the opinion of the fire code official a substandard structure or substandard property is an immediate hazard to life and property, and the fire code official makes written findings to the effect that abatement of such a fire hazard requires immediate action, the fire code official may then cause such work to be done to the extent necessary to eliminate the hazard.
-At least twenty-four (24) hours prior to the abatement, the fire code official shall attempt to contact the property owner to inform the property owner of the work to be done and request their assistance or immediate voluntary removal of the hazard.
-After the work is performed, the fire code official shall post a notice and mail to the property owner information regarding the nature of the work performed.
-Any individual aggrieved by the action of the fire code official under this section, may appeal the determination of the action to the Fire Chief, except that the appeal shall be filed within ten (10) days from the date of mailing the notice of work performed.
+At least twenty-four (24) hours prior to the abatement, the fire code official shall attempt to contact the property owner or responsible person to inform the property owner or responsible owner of the work to be done and request their assistance or immediate voluntary removal of the hazard.
+After the work is performed, the fire code official shall post a notice and mail to the property owner or responsible person information regarding the nature of the work performed.
+Any individual aggrieved by the action of the fire code official under this section, may appeal the determination as provided in Section 15.80 of the Newport Beach Municipal Code.

-305.8.8 Abatement costs.
-The costs involved in the correction of the substandard conditions and fire hazards shall become a special assessment against the property.
-In addition to the above costs, an administrative processing fee established by resolution of the Council of the City, shall be assessed against each parcel for City incurred costs associated with abatement.
-An additional inspection fee shall be established by resolution of the Council of the City of Newport Beach for charges related to inspection services for vegetation hazard identification.
-The schedule for such fees shall be maintained on file in the City Clerk’s Office.
+305.8.1.3 Abatement costs.
+The costs involved in the correction of the substandard conditions and fire hazards pursuant to Section 305.8.1.2 of this chapter shall become a special assessment against the property.
+In addition to the above costs, an administrative processing fee established by resolution of the City Council shall be assessed against each parcel for City incurred costs associated with abatement.
+An additional inspection fee shall be established by resolution of the City Council for charges related to inspection services for vegetation hazard identification.
+The schedule for such fees shall be maintained on file in the Office of the City Clerk.

-If the total assessment determined as provided for in this section is not paid within thirty (30) days after mailing of such notice or after a decision has been rendered on any appeal, the property owner shall be billed.
-If unpaid, such charges shall be placed as a special assessment on the tax bill for the property pursuant to the procedures set forth in California Government Code Section 38773.5, which is incorporated herein by this reference.
+If the total assessment determined as provided for in this section is not paid within thirty (30) calendar days after mailing of such notice or after a decision has been rendered on any appeal, the property owner or responsible person shall be billed.
+If unpaid, such charges shall be placed as a special assessment on the tax bill for the property pursuant to the procedures set forth in Section 38773.5 of the Government Code which is incorporated herein by this reference.

-305.8.9 Other abatement procedures.
+305.8.1.4 Other Abatement Procedures.
 The provisions of this ordinance shall not in any manner limit or restrict the City from enforcing City ordinances or abating public nuisances in any other manner provided by law.

 Section 308.1.1 is amended by adding Section 308.1.1.1: